REGEN: The future of life extension

 This brings me to the final point of this essay.
 Our surgical methods are barbaric and lacking in any reasonable semblance of advanced methodology.
 Our internal visualization systems are primitive.
 Other than somewhat cleaning the operating work environment (making sterile surgical instruments, hands and the air), little has changed in our surgical methods over the last 500 years.

-I have already worked out much of this remote manipulation technology.
-If you are wealthy, or simply someone who wishes to extend your own life to hundreds or perhaps thousands of years, then join me and assist me in developing this regen technology.
+I have already developed working theories for projecting a gravimetric field to develop this remote manipulation technology.
+If you are wealthy, or simply someone wishing to extend your own life to hundreds or perhaps thousands of years, then join me and assist me in developing this Regen technology.

 Thank you for reading.